 Personal Hosting vs. Business Hosting

 Running a personal website is a lot different than running a business site.
 After all, personal sites are great for starting a blog and fulfilling a hobby.
-They don’t expect a lot of visitors and do not typically sell any products or services.
-Because of this, using a hosted platform such as WordPress.com, Blogger, Contentful, or Tumblr may be just what you need in terms if design and functionality.
+They don’t typically attract a lot of visitors or offer products or services.

 However, if you are looking to start a business site, you’ll need to invest some money into a self-hosted platform such as WordPress.org to maximize your site’s potential in terms of design and functionality.